mgiwa78/mgiwa78/README.md

 ## 📚 Education

-- **Master of Science in Computer Science**

-  - University of XYZ
-  - Specialization in Software Engineering

-- **Bachelor of Science in Computer Science**
+- **Bachelor of Software Engineering**
-  - University of XYZ
+  - Nile University of Nigeria Abuja
-  - Minor in Mathematics

 ## 📫 Get in Touch